Algety/masterCode/README.md

 Largest function has 15 statements in it, while the median is 2.
 The most complex function has a cyclomatic complexity value of 4 while the median is 1.

 ### Responsiveness
-The project was tested using the Chrome Developer Tools to verify responsiveness of the site.
+The project was tested using the Chrome Developer Tools and Amiresponsive site to verify responsiveness of the site.
 * Devices tested using the Google Developer Tools emulator:
     * iPhone XR
     * iPhone 12 Pro